gregcaporaso/raspberry-chime-notes/notes/intro.md

 :::{tip}
 Use `lsblk -p` to see the available disks.
 You're looking for entries where `TYPE` is `disk`.
-Use the `SIZE` column as a guide.
+Use the `SIZE` column as a guide to find the SD card you want to write to.
-If in doubt, run this command before attaching the drive, and then run it again after attaching the drive.
+If in doubt, run `lsblk -p` before attaching the drive, and then run it again after attaching the drive.
 Compare the results to see what new disk became available when you attached the drive.
 :::